noi-techpark/opendatahub-website/src/content/use-cases/yanovis.md

 short:
   subtitle: "YANOVIS"
-  title: "**Empowering Tourism with Open Data Visualization**"
+  title: "**Enhancing Tourism Services through Open Data Visualization**"
-  description: "Yanovis, a software company specializing in tourism solutions, has elevated its offerings by incorporating the innovative data visualization capabilities of the Open Data Hub.
-Recognizing the potential of the Open Data Hub’s web component showcasing real-time flight information from Sky Alps, Yanovis identified it as a valuable enhancement for their clients and seamlessly integrated it into their product, the Yanovis Travel Suite."
+  description: "Yanovis, a leading provider of tourism-focused software solutions, has expanded its range of products by leveraging the advanced data visualisation tools of the Open Data Hub.
+Recognising the significant value of the Open Data Hub’s web component, which features real-time flight data from Sky Alps, Yanovis has integrated this functionality into its Yanovis Travel Suite to deliver an enhanced experience for its clients."
   btn_link: "/use-cases/yanovis"
   btn_label: Read more
   img_link: "/use-cases/yanovis"